 that your learners love

 No live course sessions are scheduled.

-In 2021, you'll be able to access a more in-depth toolkit that you can start at any time.
+Now you can access a more in-depth toolkit that you can start at any time.
 You won't have to wait for a course to be scheduled, and you can learn at your own pace.

 You'll work on all the skills that are described below, but you'll also have more detailed advice on every topic, with more practice.

 This live, online course from Cathy Moore will help you create thought-provoking scenarios that clients and learners love.
 No more information dumps!

 Your scenarios will not only engage learners but challenge them.
 You'll help them change what they do on the job.